gschlitt/gschlitt.github.io/README.md

-An academic timetable visualization tool for academic departments, built for UFV
+A timetable visualization tool for academic departments, built for UFV